mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v3.rst

 Previous Versions
 -----------------

 This is version 3 of the algorithm.
-For version 2, please see `here. <ReflectometryReductionOneAuto-v2.html>`_ and for version 1, please see `here. <ReflectometryReductionOneAuto-v1.html>`_.
+For version 2, please see `here <ReflectometryReductionOneAuto-v2.html>`_ and for version 1, please see `here. <ReflectometryReductionOneAuto-v1.html>`_

 Usage
 -----